Sell a Property

-The value of the business is really what a buyer will pay for the business.
-Most of the time it is based on a mathematical formula of the sellers discretionary earnings.
-However, there is some give and take, depending on the particulars in your business.
+The value of the business is really what a buyer will pay for it.
+Most of the time it is based on a mathematical formula of the seller’s discretionary earnings.
+However, there is some give and take, depending on the particulars of your business.
 Calling a professional will guide you to what the true sale price should be for the business.

 Before you even think about placing your business for sale, there are some things you should do first.
 The first thing you have to do is to gather information about the business.

 Here’s a checklist of the items you should get together:

 - Federal Income Tax returns for the business

 - A list of the loans against the business (amounts and payment schedule)

 - Copies of any equipment leases